Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

     TokenA2: 'TokenB2'
   });
 ```

+*offerArgs* is an object that can be used to pass
+additional arguments to the **offerHandler** of contractB's contract code.
+Which arguments should be included within *offerArgs* is determined by the
+contract in question; each contract can define whatever additional arguments it requires.
+If no
+additional arguments are defined for a particular contract, then the *offerArgs* argument can be
+omitted entirely.
+It is up to the contract code how it chooses to handle any unexpected or missing
+arguments within *offerArgs*.

+Contract code should be careful interacting with *offerArgs*.
+These values need input validation
+before being used by the contract code since they are coming directly from the user and may
+have malicious behavior.

 The **OfferToReturns** return value is a promise for an object containing
 the **userSeat** for the offer to the other contract, and a promise (**deposited**)